apigee/consumer-data-standards-au/src/additional-solutions/metrics-service/README.md

     1. [Create a new GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
     2. [Setup your project for App Engine](https://cloud.google.com/appengine/docs/standard/nodejs/console)
     1. Configure Firestore in Datastore mode: Open the [Datastore section in the Google Cloud Console](https://pantheon.corp.google.com/datastore/welcome).
 Create a new database.
 Make sure to select "Firestore in Datastore Mode".
 	1. Configure Apigee data instance in Datastore: In the Datastore section go to entities, and click on "Create Entity".
-Add a new entity in namespace _cds-metrics_ and kind _apigee-config_.
+Add a new entity in namespace _cds_metrics_ and kind _apigee_config_.
 The entity should have 4 properties of type string: _apigee_org_, _apigee_env_, _apigee_user_ and _apigee_password_.
 Set their values to the Apigee instance where the CDS Reference implementation has been deployed.
 The apigee_user should have read only access to analytics in that instance.
 Use the standard _Business User_ or _Read Only Admin_ roles, or ideally, create a more restricted custom role.

 	![Configure Apigee Data instance in Datastore](./img/ApigeeConfigEntity.png "Configure Apigee Data instance in Datastore")
 1. Install [gcloud](https://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version), the GCP command line tool